ihnguyen/ihnguyen/README.md

 1. [Do high levels of cholesterol increase your odds of having hypertension?](https://github.com/ihnguyen/SAS_Project)
    - Aims to discover the relationship between two common health predictors on Framingham Heart Study data
-   - Analysis technique used: Multiple Logistic Regression
+   - Analysis technique used: Multiple Logistic Regression using SAS and SQL
    -  **Goals: To inform in better health decisions and increase life expectancy and longevity**

 2. [Predicting length of stay (LOS) in beneficiaries](https://github.com/ihnguyen/SAS_Project2)
    - Aims to predict hospital bed length of stay on Medicare claims data
-   - Analysis techniques used: County-level Profiling and Multiple Linear Regression
+   - Analysis techniques used: County-level Profiling and Multiple Linear Regression using SAS and SQL
    - **Goals: To increase and optimize efficiency with hospital bed occupancies and reduce hospital bills without compromising patient health outcome**

 3. [What is Westbrook's outlook on the Lakers after LeBron's return?](https://github.com/ihnguyen/R_Project)
    - Explores fan's sentiment towards a well-known basketball player on Twitter data
-   - Analysis technique used: Sentiment Analysis
+   - Analysis technique used: Sentiment Analysis using R
    - **Goals: To determine the value of a basketball player's performance in a new team based on fan sentiment which can facilitate future contract negotiations and increase consumer retention**

 4. [How did Shang-Chi and the Legend of the Ten Rings do?](https://github.com/ihnguyen/disney)
    - Explores fan's sentiment towards the Marvel Studios film on Twitter data
-   - Analysis technique used: Sentiment Analysis
+   - Analysis technique used: Sentiment Analysis using R
    - **Goals: To determine fan's sentiment towards the film**